 The Office for Seniors and Veterans provides the Council’s secretariat.
 If you have a query about the Council, or would like to bring an issue to the Council’s attention, please contact the Secretariat on (02) 6207 8830 or send an email to firstname.lastname@example.org.

 Ms Fiona May (Chair)

-Ms May is the Chief Executive Officer of the ACT Disability, Aged and Carer Advocacy Service, a service which is strongly committed to advancing the rights of older people in the ACT.
-At the national level she is currently Managing Director of the Older Persons Advocacy Network advocating for older peoples’ rights in the process of aged care reform through the work of the National Aged Care Alliance.
+Ms May is an experienced not-for-profit sector leader in the ACT.
+In December 2017 she was awarded the Chief Ministers Inclusion Award for Championing Human Rights.
+Her experience includes almost 7 years as the CEO of the ACT Disability, Aged and Carer Advocacy service, a service which is strongly committed to advancing the rights of older people in the ACT.
+She was also the inaugural Managing Director of the Older Persons Advocacy Network advocating for older people’s rights in the process of aged care reform and calling for a national response to elder abuse.
 On a personal level, Ms May has a strong commitment to social justice for all vulnerable members of the community including issues that face older Canberrans, both now and into the future.
-She has many years experience working in the ACT community sector and was previously a member of the Board of the ACT Council of Social Services for six years and a member of the previous MACA for two years.
-Fiona is also a member of the Disability Reference Group.
+She was a member of the Board of the ACT Council of Social Services for six years and a member of the previous MACA for two years.
+Fiona also served as a member of the Disability Reference Group.